SerNet/verinice-veo-accounts/README.md

 Launch and visit <http://localhost:8099/swagger-ui.html>

 ## Code format
-Spotless is used for linting and license-gradle-plugin is used to apply license headers.
-The following task applies spotless code format & adds missing license headers to new files:
+Spotless is used for linting and license headers:

-    ./gradlew formatApply
+    ./gradlew spotlessApply

 The Kotlin lint configuration does not allow wildcard imports.
 Spotless cannot fix wildcard imports automatically, so you should set up your IDE to avoid them.